- The diaphragm covers the cervix and should always be used with spermicidal cream/gel.

-If women use the diaphragm every time they have sexual intercourse and follow instructions every time, it is 94% effective.
-This means that if 100 women use the diaphragm all the time and always use it correctly, 6 women will become pregnant in a year.
+If a person uses the diaphragm every time they have sexual intercourse and follow instructions every time, it is 94% effective.
+This means that if 100 people use the diaphragm all the time and always use it correctly, 6 people will become pregnant in a year.

 The diaphragm is most effective against pregnancy when it is used correctly and every time you have sexual intercourse.
-The typical woman may not use the diaphragm every time she has sexual intercourse and/or may not always use it correctly.
-If women use the diaphragm, but not perfectly, it is 88% effective or much less.
-This means that if 100 women use the diaphragm, at least 12 women will become pregnant in a year.
+The typical person may not use the diaphragm every time they have sexual intercourse and/or may not always use it correctly.
+If people use the diaphragm, but not perfectly, it is 88% effective or much less.
+This means that if 100 people use the diaphragm, at least 12 people will become pregnant in a year.

 Does the diaphragm protect against sexually transmitted infections (STIs)?

 No. It is important to use condoms in addition to the diaphragm every time you have sex to prevent for STI’s and HIV.